meltano/meltano/docs/src/plugins/extractors/zendesk.md

 #### Alternative variants

 Multiple [variants](/docs/plugins.html#variants) of `tap-zendesk` are available.
-This document describes the `twilio` variant, which has more up-to-date contributions than the original `singer-io` variant.
+This document describes the default `twilio-labs` variant.

 Alternative option is [`singer-io`](./zendesk--singer-io.html).